Carreau/phd-dissertation/parts/part2.rst

 Carboxylated polystyrene beads (Polysciences, Philadelphia, PA) of 4.34 ± 0.239 μm (Standard deviation) diameter were used as actin-bead and probe-beads.

-Bead are stored at 4°C.
+Beads are stored at 4°C.

-Before coating by BSA (probe bead) or NPF (actin-bead), bead solution is cleaned by centrifugation at 5000 rpm, 2min.
-Supernatant removed, and pellet resuspended in X-Buffer.
+Before coating by BSA (probe bead) or pWA (actin-bead), bead solution is cleaned by centrifugation at 5000 rpm, 2min.
+Supernatant is removed, and pellet is resuspended in X-Buffer.
+Procedure is repeated twice.

-Actin Bead Preparation
+Actin-Bead Preparation
 =======================
 ..
 3

-Above cleaned polystyrene beads are incubated for 20 min at 20°C under agitation with 2 μM pVCA.
-Centrifuged at 5000rpm 2min,, supernatant removed and diluted by 4 in X-buffer on ice for the day.
+Cleaned polystyrene beads are incubated for 20 min at 20°C under agitation with 2 μM pVCA.
+Centrifuged at 5000rpm 2min, supernatant is removed and pellet diluted by 4 in X-buffer on ice for the day.